-On Wednesday, October 17, 2018 the Boy Scouts of America Leatherstocking Council will host its annual Leadership Dinner at the Hotel at Utica Centre to present BSA Community Leadership Awards to Eve Van de Wal, Regional President of Excellus BlueCross BlueShield and to Harold “Tom” Clark, Jr., Chairman of Adirondack Bank and president of Mac-Clark Restaurants Inc.
+On Wednesday, October 17, 2018 the Boy Scouts of America Leatherstocking Council will host its annual Leadership Dinner at the Delta Hotels by Marriott Utica to present BSA Community Leadership Awards to Eve Van de Wal, Regional President of Excellus BlueCross BlueShield and to Harold “Tom” Clark, Jr., Chairman of Adirondack Bank and president of Mac-Clark Restaurants Inc.

 The BSA Community Leadership Award is presented to those who exemplify in their daily lives the ideals of the Boy Scouts of America as expressed in the Scout Oath and Law.
 The recipients are chosen for their outstanding community service as evidenced by the interest and leadership given to many worthwhile organizations as well as the respect and esteem in which they are held by their colleagues.

 Eve Van de Wal will be the first woman to receive this award.
 The announcement follows the recent expansion of BSA membership to include young women in the ranks of Cub Scouts and Scouting BSA programs.
 Young women have been participating in BSA’s Explorer Posts and Venture Crews since the 1970’s; however, now young women will be able to achieve rank advancements including the coveted rank of Eagle Scout.